tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Introductions:** Asher is a researcher engrossed in the study of Fey magic.
 Aarden is tracking down a trio of tribes-people that have gone missing, with Gundren's note as his only lead.
 Gar has been tasked on behalf of his blacksmithing guild.

 **Fail Stealth Check:** Gar discovers ale amongst the wagon's mining and farming supplies and attempts to imbibe some without being noticed.
-The attempt fails with both Asher & Aaden staring at him in disbelief; Gar persists as if he'd gone unnoticed.
+The attempt fails with both Asher & Aarden staring at him in disbelief; Gar persists as if he'd gone unnoticed.

 **Investigation:** The party reaches a 3-way intersection connecting to Triboar Trail.
 North returns to the city-state of Neverwinter; east continues to Phandalin; and south to Leilon.
 Two dead horses block the path to Phandalin.
 The party maneuvers the wagon to the side of the road and disembark to investigate.